It’s the Christmas season again. Time pressure, finding the perfect gifts for everyone and managing the children. It’s a highly stressful time.

 Do not forget Social Jet lag

-During Christmas we think that we can catch up on sleep but there is a cost and we suffer from Social Jet lag.
-Social jet lag, a term coined by German researcher Till Roennenberg in 2006, is the discrepancy in a person’s sleep pattern between the weekday and the weekend, which can cause a person to feel “jet lagged” or tired and fatigued.
+During Christmas we can catch up on sleep, but there is a cost and we suffer from Social Jet lag.
+Social jet lag, a term coined by German researcher Till Roennenberg in 2006, is the discrepancy in a person’s sleep pattern between the weekday and the weekend, which can cause a person to feel “jet lagged” or tired and exhausted.

 While social jet lag can affect anyone, the problem is particularly common in teenagers.
 Teenagers are biological “night owls” who tend to go to sleep and get up late when schedules permit, such as on weekends or holidays.
 The problem arises when they are expected to go to sleep and get up early for school on weekdays.